quasart/TaToGE/docs/index.md

-TaToGE allows you to emulate the common game equipment needed when playing board games or card games (Dice, sandtimers, score counters...), and to gather them in a clean screen.
+TaToGE allows you to emulate the common game equipment needed when playing board games or card games (Dice, sandtimers, score counters...), and to display them all together in a clean screen.

 It focuses on simplicity, and on the idea it will be used as a companion during "real" table-top gaming.